-Labs: Approximately eighteen hands-on experiments will augment the core concepts studied and fulfill the lab requirement for a high school science credit.
+Approximately eighteen hands-on experiments will augment the core concepts studied and fulfill the lab requirement for a high school science credit.
 These experiments can be completed at home (adult supervision is advised).
-Most use household materials or supplies readily available from homeschool science companies.
 A full list of lab supplies and materials will be provided with the course syllabus.
 Since effective scientific writing is a vital skill required for success in college science courses, instruction and practice in the process of writing a formal chemistry lab report will be a significant part of this course.

-Who should apply: The well-prepared applicant also has completed a physical science course in the middle school years and has a good foundation in algebra.
+The well-prepared applicant also has completed a physical science course in the middle school years and has a good foundation in algebra.
 Also, online learning requires a great degree of organizational and time management skills on the part of the student.
-Students who are ready to improve in this area and can take responsibility for initiating interaction with the instructor if confused or discouraged should ask for an application.
+Students who are ready to improve in this area and can take responsibility for initiating interaction with the instructor if confused or discouraged should register for this course.